The Quarter Life Crisis (Part II)

 Successfully navigating a quarter-life crisis doesn’t mean we have everything all figured out.
 A well-lived, purposeful life involves constantly reevaluating everything and resetting goals.
 By following the tips above, you are making the choice to deal with uncertainty and change gracefully, as opposed to making it into an anxiety-ridden crisis.
 Embrace the change and enjoy the ride.

-Elizabeth Cobb, LCSW is a therapist in private practice in NYC with office locations in Brooklyn and Manhattan.
+Elizabeth Cobb, LCSW is a therapist at Cobb Psychotherapy.
 If you are looking for support, visit cobbpsychotherapy.com to learn how therapy might be able to help.